Sevaarcen/SocialBook/README.md

 sudo bash ./setup/install.sh
 ```

+**NOTE**: As long as you don't remove the .git directory, the install script can be rerun to reset SocialBook.

 One it's installed, you can create a new account using false information or use the admin account below.
 ```
 Default admin credentials